sydasif/python-book/docs/source/03_collection/03_tuple.md

 ## Differences between Tuples and Lists

-The difference between a list and a tuple is that lists are mutable while the tuples are immutable.
+The difference between a list and a tuple is that lists are mutable while tuples are immutable.
 Due to this tuples are simpler, they never change and don’t have any of the useful properties found in lists that make working with lists so powerful.